-One of the key lessons of the model is that the kind of problems a growing company faces, will change over time.
-Any company is therefore forced to change to adapt to new circumstances and issues, or it will fail to maintain growth, or worse, fail altogether.
+One of the key lessons of the model is that the kind of problems a growing company faces will change over time.
+Therefore, any company is forced to adapt to new circumstances and issues, or it will fail to maintain growth, or worse, fail altogether.

 Speed of growth

-One thing leads to another
+One thing leads to another.

 First Phase – Creativity

-This is the birth of the company, where the founders energies are going into creating a product or service and a market.
+This is the company's birth, where the founders' energies are going into creating a product or service and finding a market.
 Internal communication is frequent and informal.
-Company employees are typically working long hours.
-Management tends to be highly reactive – responding quickly to the needs of the market.
-This entrepreneurial style of management is essential to establishing the company.
+Company employees are probably few and typically work long hours.

-The company needs accounting systems, financial management, and most likely, further capital at this point.
-The creative founders might find themselves reluctantly having to spend more time on management and administrative tasks.
+The company needs accounting systems, financial management, human resources, and probably further capital.
+The creative founders might find themselves somewhat reluctantly having to spend more time on management and administrative tasks.

 Second Phase – Direction

 Departments are created along with the associated systems for accounting, production, sales and marketing.
+The organisation becomes more hierarchical and communication more formal.
 Standards are introduced and jobs ratified.
-The organisation becomes more hierarchical and communication more formal.

 Third Phase – Delegation